logzio/logz-docs/_source/logzio_collections/_security-sources/sophos.md

 ##### Check Logz.io for your logs

-Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).
 You can search or filter for Sophos logs, under `type:sophos-ep`.

 If you still don't see your logs, see [Filebeat troubleshooting](https://docs.logz.io/shipping/log-sources/filebeat.html#troubleshooting).

 ##### Contact support to request custom parsing assistance

-The logs will require customized parsing so they can be effectively mapped in Kibana.
+The logs will require customized parsing so they can be effectively mapped in Open Search Dashboards.

 [Email our support](mailto:help@logz.io?subject=Requesting%20parsing%20assistance%20for%20Sophos%20security%20logs&body=Hi!%20Please%20be%20in%20touch%20with%20further%20instructions%20for%20parsing%20Sophos%20security%20logs.%20Thanks!) to request custom parsing assistance.